CodeforAustralia/VBAspecies/README.md

 * In this API's version you do not require an authenticated user to list the species data.

 * At this time it only supports the GET verb and responses are in JSON only.

-* At the moment the API is under construction and it is not implemented in a production environment yet, therefore, if you want to have access to the current development version, you need to replace the host name *api.vicbioatlas.com* by *54.206.104.145* and you must specify the port number *8080*.